| Hermetica.info Home

 The use of modern terminology aside, it is not a stretch to call The Dào the four-dimensional or space-time continuum, the unfolding of existence over and through time and space.
 We can see things as strings or tracks through space-time.
 And the localized track of a single entity through time and space is actually consistent with the word Dào as it was understood in the Early Zhou, the way of a particular thing, its existence and its way in and out of existence.
 If you could see a simple wooden chair in four dimensions, you would see its entire complex path or history, all at once.
 You would see the seed that became a tree that became the wood, and the sunlight, wind and rain that combined to make up the substance of wood.
 You would see the carpenter who built the chair and the merchant who sold it.
 You would see a lot of butts come and go.
 You might see a fire near the end, that released the same sunlight that was built into the wood by chloroplasts in the tree's leaves.
 Or you might watch fungus slowly decomposing the wood.

 The jump that was taken here, from the path of a thing to the path of all things may not be as big a leap as it first appears.
 At one scale of things a man is an individual being, just one member of a family, a race, a species and so on up.
-At another, he is 50 to 100 trillion human cells, of hundreds of types, and each of these eukaryotic entities are are host to multiple organelles that originated from endosymbiont bacteria.
+At another, he is 50 to 100 trillion human cells, of hundreds of distinct types, and all of these eukaryotic entities are host to multiple organelles that originated from endosymbiont bacteria.
 Within this man are also three or so pounds of foreign entities, symbiotic and parasitic bacteria, fungi and viruses that outnumber the human cells by at least an order of magnitude.
 And then, in his neural nets, are the numerous memories, thoughts and feelings that at one time or another claim to be the very center of his identity.
 One man is legion, and every one of his cells and thoughts has a Dao.

 Given the nature of Human Nature, it was perhaps inevitable that the greatest thing we couldn't see was adopted by those who would be its spokespersons.
 Simple, straightforward reality doesn't seem to penetrate our dullness, our jadedness, our cynicism, our ingratitude with enough force to break into our somnambulism.
 We needed magic, we needed more power, more voltage to arc across our gaps.
 As Nietzsche said: "At bottom, it has been an aesthetic taste that has hindered man the most: it believed in the picturesque effect of truth.
 It demanded of the man of knowledge that he should produce a powerful effect on the imagination" (Will to Power #469).
 The simpler fact that some sense of order and pattern is maintained had to become that essence which maintains the order and pattern.
 The simpler fact that things come into being demanded in humankind a kind of human womb.
 The Way had to become an entity, the substrate of existence.
 If it couldn't do this in complete fidelity to the lives and thoughts of the earliest authors of the Dào, as Dào of the world, then the earliest authors would require apotheosis and immortality, that they might wield the Creator's mighty pen.